Sam Cook (rugby league)

-Sam Cook (born 1 August 1993) is a New Zealand professional rugby league footballer who plays as a for the York Knights in the English Super League.
-He previously played for the New Zealand Warriors in the NRL.
+Sam Cook (born 1 August 1993) is a New Zealand professional rugby league footballer who plays as a for the York Knights in the Super League, on loan from the Newcastle Thunder in the Championship.

+He previously played for the New Zealand Warriors in the NRL, Albi in Elite One Championship and York Knights in the Championship.

 Background

 Born in Auckland, New Zealand, Cook is of Māori descent.
 Cook played his junior rugby league for the Northcote Tigers before being signed the New Zealand Warriors.
 Cook played in the Warriors NYC team in 2013.
 In 2017, Cook was selected in the Warriors 2017 NRL Auckland Nines squad.

 Playing career

 2018 & 2019

 After showing good form in the trial matches, Cook had beaten the likes of Jazz Tevaga for the utility bench role for Round 1.
 In Round 1 of the 2018 NRL season, Cook made his NRL debut for the New Zealand Warriors against the South Sydney Rabbitohs, playing off the interchange bench in the 32-20 win at Perth Stadium.
 In 2019, Cook joined Queensland Cup side Mackay.